Plan your next adventure.

 Explore the natural wonders of a city on nature’s doorstep and only 40 minutes from downtown Vancouver.
 Centrally located and easily accessible by both road and rapid transit, we’re home to 60+ km of bike routes, car-share options and SkyTrain.
 It’s never been easier to explore this city.

-Dubbed the Evergreen SkyTrain Extension, Coquitlam’s train network is part of the longest fully-automated rapid transit line in the world.
+Originally dubbed the Evergreen SkyTrain Extension and now called The Millennium Line , Coquitlam’s train network is part of the longest fully-automated rapid transit line in the world.
 Jump on board the SkyTrain and access City Centre, check out one of the region’s largest shopping centres, head to Koreatown’s North Road or explore Lafarge Lake.
 A gateway to the region, where you go is up to you!

 Coquitlam has four SkyTrain stations and is easily accessible throughout Metro Vancouver.
 It takes approximately 45 minutes to travel to Vancouver by SkyTrain, and 55 minutes to Waterfront Station in downtown Vancouver.

-SkyTrain’s Evergreen Extension connects with the Canada Line for direct access to Vancouver International Airport (YVR) in Richmond.
+SkyTrain’s Millennium Line connects with the Canada Line for direct access to Vancouver International Airport (YVR) in Richmond.
 Coquitlam is also served by the West Coast Express Commuter Rail and has an extensive local bus network.

 BC Ferries provides year-round vehicle and passenger service connecting coastal communities within B.C.’s Lower Mainland.
 Its fleet of vessels serve 47 locations along the B.C. coast.
 Travellers have the ability to reserve their vehicles in advance.